MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

         This option doesn't completely remove the local account machine password.
 This behavior is by design due to Apple's FileVault disk encryption, which uses the local password as the unlock key.

     - **Extension Identifier**: Enter `com.microsoft.CompanyPortalMac.ssoextension`.
-This ID is the SSO app extension that the profile needs for SSO work.
+This ID is the SSO app extension that the profile needs for SSO to work.

       The **Extension Identifier** and **Team Identifier** values work together.